-While some lifters might debate whether they’re good for squats, they’re undebatable when it comes to hip thrusts.
+While some lifters might debate whether they’re good for squats, they’re undebatable regarding hip thrusts.

 1. They Protect Your Hip Bone from Bruising

-Let’s start with the most obvious and common reason why a lot of people use barbell pads.
-The hip thrust is an extremely beneficial exercise yet it causes some serious bruising.
+Let’s start with the most obvious and common reason why many people use barbell pads.
+The hip thrust is extremely beneficial, yet it causes serious bruising.

 This happens because the barbell puts a lot of pressure on that area.
-The pressure squeezes your muscle tissues between two hard objects, which are your hip bones and the barbell.
+The pressure squeezes your muscle tissues between two hard objects: your hip bones and the barbell.